 NOTE 3: The handling of potentially compromised NFs (e.g., based on detection) with required security aspects (e.g., applying necessary security patches/fixes) is Operator's implementation choice.

 NOTE 4: The key issue and related work considers SBA in the Core network and so, the solutions details should consider the same as the scope of the solution.

-6.X Key Issue #X: <Key Issue Name>

-6.X.1 Key issue details

-6.X.2 Security threats

-6.X.3 Potential security requirements

 7 Solutions